lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating.rst

 .. note:: Multiple Viewports

-   When you use one of the duplication tools in the :guilabel:`Mesh Tools` panel, Blender cannot guess which view you want to work in - if you have more than one opened, of course...
+   When you use one of the duplication tools in the *Mesh Tools* panel, Blender cannot guess which view you want to work in - if you have more than one opened, of course...
 As the view is often important for these tools, once you have activated one, your cursor turns into a sort of question mark - click with it inside the window you want to use.